How To Coach Defensive Line (Complete Guide)

 Pass Rush Moves

-Pass rush moves are the key element when playing defensive line.
+Pass rush moves are the key element when playing the defensive line.
 When the opposing quarterback drops back to pass, it’s essential to get to him as fast as possible.

 Constant defensive pressure on the quarterback will cause him to make poor decisions, which will benefit your team.